PowerShell/ProjectMercury/docs/development/CreatingAnAgent.md

 ### Step 3: Implement the agent class

 To being the creation of the agent, modify the `Class1.cs` file to implement the `ILLMAgent` interface.
-We suggest renaming the file to `OllamaAgent.cs` and the rename class to `OllamaAgent`.
+We suggest renaming the file to `OllamaAgent.cs` and then rename class to `OllamaAgent`.
 We've also added some packages that are used by the code in the implementation.

 ```csharp